speakeasy-api/openapi-directory/SDKs/gambitcomm.local/mimic/21.00/typescript/README.md

 * `protocolWebPortStop` - Stop the agent's WEB port
 * `protocolWebSetConfig` - Set the agent's WEB configuration
 * `protocolWebSetTrace` - Set the agent's WEB traffic tracing
-* `reload` - Reload the current agent.
-* `remove` - Remove an entry from a table.
-* `resume` - Resume the current agent.
-* `save` - Save agent MIB values.
-* `setDelay` - one-way transit delay in msec
-* `setDrops` - drop rate (every N-th PDU)
-* `setHost` - host address of the agent.
-* `setInformTimeout` - timeout in seconds for retransmitting INFORM PDUs
-* `setInterface` - network interface card for the agent
-* `setLog` - The current log file for the Simulator.
-* `setMask` - subnet mask of the agent.
-* `setMibs` - set of MIBs, simulations and scenarios
-* `setNetdev` - The network address of the host where the MIMIC simulator is running.
-* `setOiddir` - MIB directory of the agent.
-* `setOwner` - owner of the agent
-* `setPdusize` - maximum PDU size
-* `setPort` - port number
-* `setPrivdir` - private directory of the agent.
-* `setProtocols` - protocols supported by agent as a comma-separated list
-* `setReadCommunity` - read community string
-* `setStarttime` - relative start time
-* `setState` - Set the state of a MIB object object
-* `setTrace` - SNMP PDU tracing
-* `setValidate` - SNMP SET validation policy
-* `setValue` - Set a variable in the Value Space.
-* `setWriteCommunity` - write community string
-* `splitOid` - Split the numerical OID into the object OID and instance OID.
-* `start` - Start the current agent.
-* `startAllAgents` - Start MIMIC.
-* `startIpalias` - Starts an existing ipalias for the agent.
-* `statusIpalias` - Returns the status (0=down, 1=up) of an existing ipalias for the agent.
-* `stop` - Show the agent's primary IP address
-* `stopAllAgents` - Stop MIMIC.
-* `stopIpalias` - Stops an existing ipalias for the agent.
-* `storeExists` - This command can be used as a predicate to ascertain the existence of a given variable.
-* `storeGet` - Fetches the value associated with a variable.
-* `storeList` - This command will return the list of variables in the said scope.
-* `storeLreplace` - These commands treat the variable as a list, and allow to replace an entry in the list at the specified index with the specified value.
-The variable has to already exist.
-* `storePersists` - This command can be used as a predicate to ascertain the persistence of a given variable.
-* `storeSave` - This operation flushes all global objects which need to be made persistent to disk.
-* `storeSet` - Set the variable store for the global storage
-* `storeUnset` - Deletes a variable which is currently defined.
-* `terminate` - Terminate the MIMIC daemon.
-* `trapConfigAdd` - Add a trap destination to the set of destinations.
-* `trapConfigDel` - Remove a trap destination from the set of destinations.
-* `trapConfigList` - List the set of trap destinations for this agent instance.
-* `trapList` - List the outstanding asynchronous traps for this agent instance.
-* `unsetValue` - Unset a variable in the Value Space in order to free its memory.

 <!-- End SDK Available Operations -->